 Overall, Solar Suitcase and laptops increased staff motivation and confidence, resulting in less absenteeism.
 There was a 66 percent increase in skilled deliveries over the period, including a rise in nighttime deliveries by 80 percent.
 As a result of the combined interventions, health facility-based perinatal deaths decreased by 73.5 percent, and the rate of facility-based maternal deaths dropped by 53 percent.

-The pair has also developed a companion educational program called We Share Solar, which provides youth with an opportunity to link science and technology with international humanitarian service.
-The program combines solar energy and engineering education with real-world applicability, while trained teachers cultivate students’ interests in STEM subjects and inspire them to meet an immediate need in the developing world.
+Dr. Aronson and Dr. Sachel also developed an educational program, We Share Solar, which encourages youth to link science and technology with humanitarian service.
+The program combines solar energy and engineering education with real-world applicability.
+Teachers cultivate interests in STEM and inspire students to meet immediate needs in the developing world.

 We were fortunate enough to speak with Dr. Aronson on our podcast Social Design Insights.
 Have a listen at the link above.